DELTA Module 1

 Weeks 1- 20 focus on understanding language, methodology and resources for teaching and weeks 21-26 are specific exam revision.

-The course is delivered purely online and is made up of 26 units, which are released on a week-by-week basis throughout the period of the course.
+The course is delivered purely online and is made up of 20 units, which are released on a week-by-week basis throughout the period of the course with some time for revision in the final weeks.

 The asynchronous content in each unit includes a variety of task-types, including self-study tasks; forum discussions; exam practice; analysis of answers; candidate-led research and quizzes.

-There is also a synchronous session of 90 minutes every two weeks (see the next question below for more information) as well as at least two one-to-one tutorials during the course.
+There is also a synchronous session every two weeks (see the next question below for more information) as well as at least two one-to-one tutorials during the course.

-The 90-minute live session takes place every two weeks at a time and date to be determined.
+The live session takes place every two weeks on Tuesdays from 4:00 to 6:00 pm UK time.
 These synchronous sessions are purely exam-focused and include exam tips, strategies and practice based on the content of the previous week’s self-study tasks.
 Attendance at these sessions is expected, so please let us know if you are unable to attend.

 The course units have been designed to make up approximately 5-6 hours worth of work, including working through the online content, completing the interactive tasks and contributing to the discussion forums.

 It is recommended that you also allocate the same number of hours again to self-study, including background reading and research.
-Every other week, you will also need to attend the 90-minute live class.
+Every other week, you will also need to attend the live class that can last up to 2 hours depending on the session.

 It is strongly recommended that you complete the units on a week-by-week basis as they are released.
 Although the beauty of an online course is that you can manage your own time, we have found that candidates who fall behind with the online units find it difficult to catch up later.